 At Sew In Brighton sewing school (based in Hove, East Sussex) we run Overlocker Workshops in which we can show you how to thread up, adjust tension, sew jersey and other fabrics and answer any of your questions you may have about overlockers, how they work and which overlocker is suitable for your needs.
 Bring your own overlocker machine or learn on ours.
 We have various class options to help you get to know your overlocker:

 - Learn to use an overlocker (use ours or bring yours) with our Overlocker experts on our Love Your Overlocker Workshop or in 1-2-1 lessons

 - Learn to use overlockers to make jersey garments or finish the inside edges of your dressmaking projects professionally on our in-class Janome 6234XL overlockers in our Stitch Classes or 1-2-1 lessons.
-Stitch Classes run 5 times a week - various mornings, evenings and weekends and 1-2-1 lessons can be held at time to suit you.
+Stitch Classes run 4-6 times a week - various mornings, evenings and weekends and 1-2-1 lessons can be held at time to suit you.
 We can't teach threading, tension etc on these - just help you use our machines and get a feel for overlocking and of course a fantastic finish to the inside of your made garments!

-- Learn advanced overlocking techniques including pintucks, rolled hems, flat locking, gathering, elastic and blind hemming on our Level 2 Overlocking workshop or in a 1-2-1 with overlocker tutor Carrie.
+- Learn advanced overlocking techniques including pintucks, rolled hems, flat locking, gathering, elastic and blind hemming on our Level 2 Overlocking workshop or in a 1-2-1 with one of our overlocker course teachers

 - If you are an absolute Beginner to sewing and want to learn to sew with a sewing machine before starting to learn overlocking click here to visit our beginner options menu